wkliao/darshan/README.md

+This line is added to test github release mechanism.

 Darshan is a lightweight I/O characterization tool that transparently captures I/O access pattern information from HPC applications.
 Darshan can be used to tune applications for increased scientific